 As Reader #2 notes, there is a link between sweat and scent.
 People have two types of sweat glands.
 Eccrine glands cover most of the body and produce odorless sweat composed primarily of water and salt (sodium chloride) that's released onto the skin's surface to naturally cool the body.
 Apocrine glands, on the other hand, secrete a fatty sweat inside the gland, near hair follicles on the scalp, underarms, and genitals.
 This sweat is pushed to the skin's surface when people work out, feel anxious or stressed, or become over-heated.
 Bacteria feed on this kind of sweat, and the subsequent breakdown of chemicals leads to body odor.
 Excessive sweating, called hyperhidrosis, may contribute to "excessive" odor by creating an environment where odor-causing bacteria can thrive.

 Consider that severe sweating and unusual body odor, especially if you notice a change in your typical scent, could signify a health problem.
 To rule this out, a health care provider can test for thyroid problems, heart issues, diabetes, and hormonal imbalances.
 Menopause and low testosterone levels can also affect your body's ability to react to temperature increases and stay balanced.
-Students at Columbia can make an appointment at Medical Services through Open Communicator or by calling x4-2284.
 By eliminating certain medical conditions that might be causing your body odor and sweating, your health care provider can identify possible medical solutions, including surgery, for body odor and excessive sweating.
 For more information about hyperhidrosis and possible treatments, visit the International Hyperhidrosis Society's website.